-11. Before mounting the spare tire, wipe any dirt off the mounting surface of the wheel and hub with a cloth.
+10.Before mounting the spare tire, wipe any dirt off the mounting surface of the wheel and hub with a cloth.

-12. Put on the spare tire.
+11.Put on the spare tire.
 Put the wheel nuts back on finger-tight, then tighten them in a crisscross pattern with the wheel wrench until the wheel is firmly against the hub.
 Do not try to tighten them fully.

-13.Lower the car to the ground and remove the jack.
+12.Lower the car to the ground and remove the jack.

-14. Tighten the wheel nuts securely in the same crisscross pattern.
+13. Tighten the wheel nuts securely in the same crisscross pattern.
 Have the wheel nut torque checked at the nearest automotive service facility.

-Tighten the wheel nuts to: 110 N·m(11 kg-m,80 lb-ft)
+Tighten the wheel nuts to: 110 N.m (11 kg-m, 80 lb-ft)

-15.Remove the wheel cover or center cap.
+14.Remove the wheel cover or center cap.

-Place the flat tire face down in the trunk well.
+Place the flat tire face down in the spare tire well.

-- 16. Remove the spacer cone from the wing bolt, turn it over, and put it back on the bolt. - 17.Secure the flat tire by screwing the wing bolt back into its hole.
+- 15. Remove the spacer cone from the wing bolt, turn it over, and put it back on the bolt. - 16.Secure the flat tire by screwing the wing bolt back into its hole.

-- Store the jack in the trunk with the end bracket on the left side.
-Turn the jack's end bracket to lock it in place.
-Store the tool kit. - 19.
-Store the wheel cover or center cap in the trunk.
+17.Store the jack and tool kit back in the spare tire well.

+18.Store the wheel cover or center cap in the trunk.
 Make sure it does not get scratched or damaged.
 Diagnosing why your engine won't start falls into two areas, depending on what you hear when you turn the key to START (III):